breadMSA/setsuna-render-port/README.md

 - `/setsuna activate #channel-name [model] [groq_model]` - Activate the bot in designated channel with optional model selection (Groq, Gemini, ChatGPT, Together AI, DeepSeek) and specific Groq model.
 - `/setsuna deactivate #channel-name` - Deactivate the bot in the current channel.
-- `/setsuna model [model] [groq_model] #channel-name` - Change the model used in the specified channel and specific Groq model.
+- `/setsuna model [model] [groq_model] #channel-name` - Change the model and specific Groq model used in the specified channel
-- Leave #channel-name empty if you want to activate/deactivate the bot in the current channel.
+- If #channel_name is not specified, defaults to the current channel
-- If no model is specified, Groq will be used as default.
+- If model is not specified, defaults to Groq
-- If Groq is selected but no groq_model is specified, llama-3.1-8b-instant will be used as default.
+- If Groq is selected but no groq_model is specified, defaults to llama-3.1-8b-instant
+- `/reset_chat [channel]` - (Manage Channels permission required) Resets the chat history for Setsuna in the specified or current channel.

-- `/contact` - Contact the bot owner or join our community server to send feedback, get support, and hang out with us.
+- `/contact` - Contact the bot developer or join our community server for feedback and support
-- `/help` - Get help on how to use the bot.
+- `/help` - View bot usage instructions

+### 💬 Chatting with Setsuna

+- Simply type your message in a channel where Setsuna is active.
+- Setsuna remembers the last 50 messages in the channel for context.
+- You can reply to Setsuna's messages or other users' messages, and Setsuna will understand the context.
+- If you send a YouTube video URL, Setsuna will show a preview of the video.
+- If you ask Setsuna to find a YouTube video (e.g., "help me find a cat video"), Setsuna will try to search and provide relevant video links.

 ## License